grafana/clickhouse-datasource/README.md

 #### Multi-line time series

-To create multi-line time series, the query must return at least 3 fields.
+To create multi-line time series, the query must return at least 3 fields in the following order:
 - field 1:  `datetime` field with an alias of `time`
 - field 2:  value to group by
 - field 3+: the metric values